ajgoward/Daily_Comic/README.md

-You Can find the appliaction [Here](https://daily-comic-1.herokuapp.com/)
+You can find the application [Here](https://daily-comic-1.herokuapp.com/)

 ## Table of Contents
 1. [**About**](#about)